BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_5_Sending_a_Raw_Transaction_with_a_Locktime.md

 ### Figure Out Your Locktime By UNIX Timestamp

 Most frequently you will set the locktime to a UNIX timestamp representing a specific date and time.
-You can do this at a web site like [UNIX Time Stamp](http://www.unixtimestamp.com/) or [Epoch Convertor](https://www.epochconverter.com/).
-However, it'd be better to [write your own script](https://www.epochconverter.com/#code) on your local machine, so that you know the UNIX timestamp you receive is accurate.
+You can calculate a UNIX timestamp at a web site like [UNIX Time Stamp](http://www.unixtimestamp.com/) or [Epoch Convertor](https://www.epochconverter.com/).
+However, it would be better to [write your own script](https://www.epochconverter.com/#code) on your local machine, so that you know the UNIX timestamp you receive is accurate.
 If you don't do that, at least double check on two different sites.

 _Why Would I Use a UNIX Timestamp?_ Using a UNIX timestamp makes it easy to definitively link a transaction to a specific time, without worrying about whether the speed of block creation might change at some point.
 Particularly if you're creating a locktime that's far in the future, it's the safer thing to do.
 But, beyond that, it's just more intuitive, creating a direct correlation between some calendar date and the time when the transaction can be mined.

-> **WARNING:** When using UNIX timestamps for locktime, there's a bit of wriggle room: the release of blocks isn't regular and block times can be two hours ahead of real time, so the locktime usually means "within a few hours of this time, plus or minus".
+> **WARNING:** Locktime with UNIX timestamps has a bit of wriggle room: the release of blocks isn't regular and block times can be two hours ahead of real time, so a locktime actually means "within a few hours of this time, plus or minus".

 ### Figure Out Your Locktime By UNIX Timestamp

-Alternatively, you can set the locktime to a smaller number representing a block height. `bitcoin-cli getblockcount` should typically tell you the current block height.
-You can verify you're indeed up to date with our `btcblock` alias, which compares the blockheight from your `bitcoind` with a block height taken form the network.
+Alternatively, you can set the locktime to a smaller number representing a block height.
+To calculate your future block height, you need to first know what the current block height is. `bitcoin-cli getblockcount` will tell you what your local machine thinks the block height is.
+You can verify that it's up to date with the `btcblock` alias, which compares the blockheight from your `bitcoind` with a block height taken from the network.

-Once you've figured out the current block, you can decide how far in the future to set your locktime to.
+Once you've figured out the current height, you can decide how far in the future to set your locktime to.
 Remember that on average a new block will be created every 10 minutes.
-So, for example, if you wanted to set the locktime for a week in the future, you'd choose a block height that is 6 x 24 x 7 = 1,008 blocks in advance of the current one.
+So, for example, if you wanted to set the locktime to a week in the future, you'd choose a block height that is 6 x 24 x 7 = 1,008 blocks in advance of the current one.

 _Why Would I Use a Blockheight?_ Unlike with timestamps, there's no fuzziness for blockheights.
 If you set a blockheight of 120,000 for your locktime, then there's absolutely no way for it to go into block 119,999.
 This can make it easier to algorithmically control your locktimed transaction.
-The downside is that you can't be as sure of what date the locktime will occur on.
+The downside is that you can't be as sure of when precisely the locktime will be.

-> **WARNING:** If you want to set a block height locktime, you must set the locktime as less than 500 million.
-If you set it to 500 million or over, that will instead be interpreted as a timestamp.
+> **WARNING:** If you want to set a block height locktime, you must set the locktime to less than 500 million.
+If you set it to 500 million or over, your number will instead be interpreted as a timestamp.
 Since the UNIX timestamp of 500 million was November 5, 1985, that probably means that your transaction will be put into a block at the miners' first opportunity.

 ### Write Your Transaction